Pearls of Wisdom for Clinical Practice and More – Postponed Until Further Notice

 Tucked away from the hustle and bustle of the city in northeast Toronto, Pan Pacific Toronto (formerly The Prince Hotel) is among the finest hotels in Toronto, Canada that offers the best of both worlds – a welcoming oasis of calm amid the urban landscape.
 With a variety of on-site amenities and close proximity to the city’s exciting attractions, a trove of experiences awaits you here.

-Approved PACE Program Provider FAGD/MAGD Credit Approval does not imply acceptance by a state or provincial board of dentistry or AGD endorsement.
-Provider #210738
+Women in Dentistry is a locally approved PACE Program Provider for FAGD/MAGD Credit.
+Approval does not imply acceptance by any regulatory authority or AGD endorsement.
+10/1/2019 to 9/30/2022.
+Provider #210738.